• Skip to primary navigation

 Chaat masala is a more flavourful blend of spices, rich in citrus, soursop and pomegranate seed, with a distinctive taste that works well with a variety of fruit and vegetable dishes.

-Garam masala has its own strong flavor profile with spices such as cumin and coriander for giving warm depth to dishes.
+Garam masala has its own strong flavor with spices such as cumin and coriander for giving warm depth to dishes.

 So if you're looking for more of an all-purpose condiment or something deliciously tangy for your next dish, either garam masala or chaat masala could be just the thing.